rabtennamgyal/TOP-Project-Battleship/README.md

 3. Need to make computer logic

-//
+🤷‍♂️ last hovering effect of carrier still lingers.
-last hovering effect of carrier still lingers
+🤷‍♂️ pressed dom div changes the turn even if it is already pressed.